-Let's look carefully at pagerank1(), which is in the file PageRank1.ipynb.
+Let's look carefully at cs111.pagerank1().
 The first few lines of code convert the matrix to a dense array if necessary and check the input for validity.
 Notice the sneaky test in the second assert, which verifies that every entry of E is either 0 or 1 without using an explicit loop or creating any new big matrices.